forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 ![Previewing, viewing, and jumping to a definition](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-apex/images/apex_go_to_definition.gif)

 ## Find All References to Types
-You can find all references to:
+You can find all references to user-defined Apex:
+* Classes
-* Apex class variables
+* Class variables
+* Enums
+* Interfaces
+* Methods
-* Apex properties
+* Properties
-* User-defined Apex classes, enums, interfaces, and methods

 To find references to an item, right-click the item and select **Find All References**, or press Shift+F12.